 There are several opportunities offered in our funding guidelines that have been a part of the Catholic Extension tradition since our founding in 1905.
 For example, our organization was started with a mission to build churches, and we still fund diocesan and parish construction projects today.
 However, the pastoral needs of the church evolve over time.
 To ensure that our funding makes an impact, Catholic Extension actively listens to two groups of stakeholders:

-- Dioceses - Catholic Extension’s funding priorities are influenced by the mission dioceses we serve.
-Catholic Extension stays on top of evolving diocesan needs and growth opportunities through frequent visits to Catholic faith communities and regularly scheduled gatherings with bishops and other leaders in mission dioceses.
+- Dioceses - Catholic Extension’s funding priorities are influenced by the dioceses we serve.
+Catholic Extension stays on top of evolving diocesan needs and growth opportunities through frequent visits to Catholic faith communities and regularly scheduled gatherings with bishops and other leaders in Extension Dioceses.